-The toy collections of The Strong’s National Museum of Play® include more than 68,000 artifacts, including more than 4,500 examples of the 44 toys that have been recognized by induction into The Strong’s National Toy Hall of Fame.
+The Strong's toy collections include more than 68,000 artifacts, including more than 4,500 examples of the 44 toys that have been recognized by induction into The Strong’s National Toy Hall of Fame.
 For purposes of organization and description, the toy collections fall into a variety of categories.
 Those noted below represent some of the most popular and historically significant groupings.

 Almost as soon as the Wright Brothers first flew their aircraft at North Carolina’s Kitty Hawk, toy manufacturers began to fuel kids’ fascination with things that fly.
 The simplest aviation toys replicated the earliest planes.
 Others, sold in kits, encouraged kids to build and fly their own models.
 Still others documented advances in military and commercial aviation or celebrated particular events, such as Charles Lindbergh’s solo flight across the Atlantic and stunt pilots’ barnstorming acts of the 1920s.
 Manufacturers like Ferdinand Strauss, Louis Marx, Ideal, Hubley, Buddy L, Metalcraft, Wyandotte, Tootsietoy, and Renwal in the United States and Meccano Dinky, Playcraft Toys, Joutra, Cardini, Ernst Planck, GAMA, and Bandai in Europe all produced aviation toys, and all are represented in the museum’s collection of more than 400 examples.